ibuetler/p3s-pcap-anonymize-and-remove/Tutorial.md

     except AttributeError:
        continue
 ```
 The last thing needed to solve this task is how to overwrite an IP address and how to overwrite the PCAP file.
 The IP can be overwritten with the assignment operator for each packet.
 To overwrite the file Scapy offers a function called wrpcap("path", list of packets).
-The first parameter is a path where the file should be created.
-If a path of an existing file is provided the file will be overwritten.
+The first parameter is the path where the file should be created.
+If a path of an existing file is provided, the file will be overwritten.
 The second parameter is the list of packets the file should contain.
 In our example this would look like this:

 ```python
 import scapy.all as scapy